cfortiz/bootcamp-project-3/README.md

 ## Track

-For this project, we have selected the Data Visualization track.
+This project falls along the Data Visualization track for Project 3.

 ## Objective